 Your logfile will grow indefinitely, and you will probably want to periodically remove it.
 On Unix systems, you can do this with a cron job (see "man cron").
-For Red Hat, a logrotate script has been included.
+For Red Hat based Linux distributions, a logrotate script has been included.